 Inventory vs Stock: Is Stock the Same as Inventory?

-Stock is what’s sold by a business.
+Stock is what’s sold by a business, perhaps through a wholesale marketplace.
 The merchandise inventory, in other words.
 Stock doesn’t include the goods and materials required to produce finished products.
 That’s what inventory is: all the materials required to produce finished goods, along with the finished goods themselves.
+In other words, inventory and stock control and management are two sides of the same coin, with a few similarities on each side, but different values to the company overall.

 Inventory vs Supplies